gopro/OpenGoPro/docs/tutorials/tutorials.md

 -   [{{ tutorial.title }}]({{ tutorial.permalink | prepend: site.baseurl }})
 {% endfor %}

+{% note %}
-{% note These are stripped down Python tutorials that are only meant to show the basics. %}
+These are stripped down Python tutorials that are only meant to show the basics.
+{% endnote %}

 For a complete Python SDK that uses [bleak](https://bleak.readthedocs.io/en/latest/) as the backend as well as a cross-platform WiFi backend to easily write Python apps that control the GoPro, see the [Open GoPro Python SDK](https://gopro.github.io/OpenGoPro/python_sdk/)